IAM Roles with Service Accounts

 This involves entering your AWS access key and secret key directly in the node output form on Edge Delta.

-Create an AWS Output node such as an S3 Output:
+Create an AWS destination node such as an S3 destination:

 - Click Pipelines.